myaut/dtrace-stap-book/book/kernel/net.md

 ![image:net](net.png)

-Network input-output can require transferring huge amounts of data, so it may be ineffective to explicitly send write commands for each packet.
+[__index__:ring buffer] Network input-output can require transferring huge amounts of data, so it may be ineffective to explicitly send write commands for each packet.
 Instead of handling each packet individually, NIC and its driver maintain shared _ring buffer_ where driver puts data while card uses _DMA_ (direct memory access) mechanisms to read data and send it over network.
 Ring buffers are defined by two pointers: _head_ and _tail_:

 ![image:ringbuf](ringbuf.png)